 5. Switch Up the Flavor

-The fun thing about cake mix cookies is you can easily switch up the flavor of your cake mix and add-ins, depending on your flavor preference.
+Just like I share in my post on how to make box cake better, you can easily switch up the flavor of your cake mix and add-ins, depending on your flavor preference.

-Below are just a few ideas on how you can switch up this recipe.
+Below are just a few ideas on how you can switch up these cake mix cookies.